CARES Act Economic Impact Payments

-- The IRS will use your adjusted gross income from either your 2019 or 2018 taxpayer forms, whichever is most recent, to determine payment amount.
+- The IRS will use your adjusted gross income and the number of dependent children from your 2019 taxpayer forms to determine payment amount.

 How will I receive my payment?

-- Most people will not need to do anything, the IRS will use the information they have on file.
-You can check the status of your payment at www.irs.gov/coronavirus/get-my-payment.
+- Most people will not need to do anything, the IRS will use the direct deposit information they have on file.

 Watch for scams